spoo-bar/cosmy-wasmy/README.md

 Once a contract has been imported, you can do the following from the context menu

 * Copy contract address
+* View contract checksum from chain
+* Download contract binary from chain

+    The contract is saved in the root of your repository with name `{contractAddress}.wasm`
 * Delete the contract from vscode

     The contract and its state persists on-chain.
 You can always reimport it again